aycaaltay/rail_track_inspections/README.md

 If the folder you want to analyze is starting with "ZIP", it involves files prepared for Zero-Inflated Poisson model with complete miss rates.
 Copy and paste the folder into the _Zero_Inflated_Poisson_Simulations_ directory.

 If the folder you want to analyze is starting with "BP", it involves files prepared for Poisson-Binomial model with partial miss rates.
 Copy and paste the folder into the _Poisson_Binomial_Simulations_ directory.

+_**Important note: Without importing the data and specifying the analysis folder name in the file, the algorithms will not run!**_